 Of course, with the convergence of the Internet of Things (IoT), big data and cloud computing, the cards are now dealt quite differently.
 Many tech companies—large and small—are starting to realize that they are going to have to adjust their mindset to survive and to make the most of the times ahead.

 IoT Data Invokes the Need for More Corporate Accountability

-The convergence of these technology streams generates countless use cases in all industry sectors and has the genuine potential to transform our lives and create trillions of dollars of economic value.
+The convergence of these technology streams generates countless Applications in all industry sectors and has the genuine potential to transform our lives and create trillions of dollars of economic value.
 But, it also requires a type of hyperconnectivity that exponentially multiplies attack surfaces and is highly vulnerable to cyber threats.

 “Data” is currently treated by many tech firms as a free limitless commodity.
 Many of those firms talk about it as if it belongs to them.
 But in practice, many firms acquire data through one-sided business deals and from consumers and citizens who have rights and the expectation of privacy.
 It’s only a matter of time until such practices start to be challenged.

 The digital transformation of society will never realize its full potential as long as the trust of consumers and citizens is constantly being weakened by data breaches, cybersecurity incidents and